Perfect 5 Minute Glazed Nuts

 showing how to make caramelized nuts by cooling on parchment paper

-Tips for making Candied Pecans
+Tips for making Glazed Nuts

 • Don’t chop the nuts first because they will burn before the sugar and butter can create the candied coating.